philsch/ansible-redshift/README.md

 *Note* Always use a extra statement for groups.
 If you set `user`, `group` and `privs` at the same time the privileges will be applied to the user.
-This setup allows you to assign the user to a group and give special user-privileges at the same time like in the following example_
+This setup allows you to assign the user to a group and give special user-privileges at the same time like in the following example:

 ```
 # This statement creates the group with priveleges